Table of Contents

 The Role of Eicosanoids in Allergic Reactions

 An allergy occurs when a normally harmless antigen triggers an overreaction of the body’s immune system.
-This reaction is also called a hypersensitivity reaction.
+This reaction is also called a hypersensitivity reaction (asthma is a Type 1 hypersensitivity).
 The sensitive organism responds differently than normal (Greek allos = different, Greek ergon = work).

 The allergy in a narrower sense of the word is caused by an IgE-mediated release of histamine with immediately occurring symptoms (immediate hypersensitivity).
 Histamine is synthesized by decarboxylation of the amino acid histidine and stored in granules of the mast cells.
 A matching antigen contact causes the breakdown of histamine-storing granules (degranulation) and the release of the mediator.
-Histamine is the most important mediator of the immediate hypersensitivity reaction.
+Histamine is the most important mediator of the immediate (or Type 1) hypersensitivity reactions.

 The effect of histamine is mediated via the specific H1 receptor.
 The typical symptoms are itching, increased mucus production, edema (“urtica”), vasodilation of the arterioles and venules as well as bronchoconstriction, which is mainly involved in the pathogenesis of asthma.

-Shortly after the histamine release, the phospholipase A2 of the mast cells is activated, leading to the above-described release of arachidonic acid from the lipids in the plasma membrane.
+Shortly after histamine release, phospholipase A2 is activated in the mast cells, leading to the above-described release of arachidonic acid from the lipids in the plasma membrane.

 Pharmacologically, each level of development of an allergy can be affected, resulting in alleviation of the symptoms and the liberating effect for many allergy sufferers: